amjad-alissa/My_String/README.md

 # My_String

-C++ self-defined String Class to practice the some of the fundamental Concept of C++
+Self-defined String Class to practice the some of the fundamental Concept of C++, as an assignment for "Programming 3" TH Ulm